openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-zfs/zfs-configuration.md

 Once a PV is created for a node, application using that PV will always get scheduled to that particular node only, as PV will be sticky to that node.
 :::

-The scheduling algorithm by ZFS driver or kubernetes will come into picture only during the deployment time.
+The scheduling algorithm by ZFS driver or Kubernetes will come into picture only during the deployment time.
 Once the PV is created, the application can not move anywhere as the data is there on the node where the PV is.

 ## Create PersistentVolumeClaim